 Exceptions.
-Age 701⁄2 is still the sole criterion for required minimum distributions from IRAs.
+Age 701/2 is still the sole criterion for required minimum distributions from IRAs.
 However, there is no required minimum distribution from a Roth IRA.
-Required minimum distributions from \$403(b) plans can be delayed until age 75 for contributions and investment earnings that were credited to those plans before 1987.
+Required minimum distributions from \$403(b) plans can be delayed until age 75 for pre-1987 contributions and investment earnings.